tkhq/qos/docs/attestation_verification.md

    from `manifest_hash` and `public_key` as defined below.
 Verify it equals PCR16 for setup documents or PCR17 for live documents.

+9. **Verify the ephemeral-free manifest commitment PCR.** Reconstruct the expected commitment from `manifest_hash` alone as defined below and verify it equals PCR18.
+Unlike PCR16 and PCR17 this value is the same for every instance and every boot of one deployment, so a verifier that can only compare a PCR against a value fixed ahead of time can pin it.
+It identifies the manifest, not the boot; it is not a substitute for step 8.

 ## Constants

 | Item | Value |